r-lib/usethis/principles.md

     therefore accept "maybe" configs.
 Similar reasoning to `pr_resume()`: it seems like it should work, .e.g., offline, since it's mostly about switching branches.
 Eventually calls `pr_pull_source_override()`.
-  * `pr_sync()` does not direct config check, because it calls several functions that do that.
-I'm seriously considering removing this function.
   * `pr_view()` gets target repo with `github_get = NA`, so it works for "maybe" configs.
 Seems low stakes enough to not be too picky.
   * `pr_fetch()`, `pr_pull()`, `pr_merge_main()`, `pr_finish()`, all require